nathnascimentto2/FlangeAnnotationTool/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 It is recommended to use Google Colab to test the scripts.
-It provides the necessary hardware to train and validade the networks.
+It provides the necessary hardware to train and validade the models.
-Besides it allows to save results on Google Drive.
+Besides it allows the results to be saved directly on Google Drive.

-One can re-run the entire code and train its own networks on the flange dataset.
-Otherwise, the models trained on my tests are available on my cloud folder [backup](https://drive.google.com/drive/folders/1dTAhuHgrRmxiJumfFThHo4h2s6LVdghS?usp=sharing).
+Users can re-train and validate the models on the flange dataset.
+Otherwise, on can use my trained models available on my cloud folder [backup](https://drive.google.com/drive/folders/1dTAhuHgrRmxiJumfFThHo4h2s6LVdghS?usp=sharing).
 The file `yolov4-custom-flangedataset_best.weights` has the trained weights for YOLOv4.
-In `outpus\model_final.pth` one will find the trained model for Faster R-CNN.
+The Faster R-CNN model is in `outpus\model_final.pth`.

 ### Prerequisites

 It is necessary to use GPUs to train and validade Faster R-CNN in all circunstances.

 YOLOv4 requires GPUs only on train stage.
-On validation, they are only required on video predictions, otherwise one can run the Flange Annotation Tool (with YOLOv4) on regular CPUs.
+On validation, they are required on video predictions, otherwise users can run the Flange Annotation Tool on regular CPUs.

 As mentioned, it is highly recommended to run the source scripts on Google Colab, as it may provide the necessary hardware.
-If using the free version, pay attention in the time limits on sessions with GPU.
-Always remember to switch the environment to a regular one (without harware accelerator) once GPUs are no longer needed.
+If using the free version, pay attention in the time limits of sessions with GPU.
+Always remember to switch the environment to a regular one (without hardware accelerator) once GPUs are no longer needed.
-Besides, avoid saving results locally as they will be deleted after the session is over.
-Save results on cloud usually the best, as it may also save memory resources and avoid session disconnection.
+Besides, avoid saving results locally as they will be deleted after once the session is over.
+Save results on cloud is usually the best, as it may also save memory resources and avoid session disconnection.

 <p align="right">(<a href="#top">back to top</a>)</p>